dvdgeroconnell/pands-project/README.md

     |*versicolor* | 0.786668 |
     |*virginica* | 0.322108 |

 2. We can also observe that the best fit line for each species in every scatter plot has a positive slope, which corresponds to a positive correlation coefficient - as one attribute increases, the other one also tends to increase.
 This lines up with the table and heatmap in the [Correlation & Heatmaps](#Option-5---Correlation-&-Heatmaps) section above.
 However, in some cases the *Iris* data set best fit line has a negative slope for example the middle plot in the bottom row, sepal width vs sepal length.
 This is because the best fit line is fitting sets of data that are not correlated with each other.
 In this case, the overall *Iris* data set correlation coefficient is completely misleading, and the coefficients for the individual species should be used.

 # Conclusions
+<a name="Conclusions"></a>
+One conclusion that I reached and which is likely applicable to other data sets made up of multiple species or groups, is that applying analysis tools to the data set as a whole could be misleading and could lead to incorrect conclusions.
+For example, the correlation coefficients for attribute pairs across the *Iris* data set were quite misleading, and they really needed to be calculated at a species level to be meaningful.

+A follow on conclusion from that is that use of appropriate visualization tools and techniques can help identify misleading results from an initial analysis of summary statistics or correlation heatmaps, that may not otherwise be obvious.
+For example, the best line fits for *Iris* petal length versus petal width as opposed to the best line fits for each species individually clearly demonstrated that the correlation coefficient for Iris as a whole was misleading.
+Similarly, the best fit line for *Iris* petal width versus sepal width was completely misleading in that it implied that sepal width decreased as petal width increased.
+The best fit lines for each species needed to be looked at to reveal the true picture.

+Key conclusions on the *Iris* data set itself are that *setosa* is most easily distginuished, as it has the smallest petal length, petal width and sepal length of the 3 species, although it tends to have the larger sepal width.
+There is more overlap and spread in values for all attributes across the *versicolor* and *virginica* species.
+The attribute-pair scatter plots did show separation for *setosa* across all attribute combinations, and although in some cases the *versicolor* and *virginica* groupings are distinguishable from each other, in other cases they completely overlap (for example sepal length vs. sepal width).

+From a coding perspective, it is clear that using Pandas and Seaborn can save significant time and effort as opposed to just using NumPy and Matplotlib.
+The point is to not focus on writing code for data extraction and visualization - Pandas and Seaborn can do these in a few lines - but rather to concentrate on actually analyzing the data.
+I decided to explore both methods as a learning exercise, and this certainly demonstrated the power, versatility and ease-of-use of the Pandas and Seaborn packages.

 ## How to use this Repository